EpokTarren/beatrice/README.md

 `NEXTAUTH_URL_INTERNAL` should be set to `http://localhost:3000` if your site does not have access to `NEXTAUTH_URL` such as in Docker.
 _Note: this should not be replaced with your canonical url unlike other instances of `http://localhost:3000`_

+`BEATRICE_CACHE_TIME` caches files and urls for n minutes, default is 0.
+If set to anything else files and redirects will continue to be served for that many minutes by the dedicated file/redirect hosts, nothing will be evicted from the cache unless the server is restarted.

 `BEATRICE_FILES_PORT` sets the port for the file only server